The refined buckwheat which is on the market contains 6.3% protein, 1’1% lipids and 79.7% carbs with 354 calories per 100 grams.

 - prevents bile stones

 In addition, it keeps weight under control.
 Being rich in insoluble dietary fiber, in lysine (an essential amino acid), magnesium, copper and B vitamins organic, buckwheat contains diuretic substances that reduce the excess of water from the body.
-Moreover, it is a recommended food in all diets.
+Moreover, buckwheat is a recommended food in all diets.

 How can we enjoy buckwheat?

 If until now you have not eaten the seeds, you should know that are flavored and not too sweet.
 You can eat the seeds raw or roasted, as you wish, simple or in salads, with pasta or with other grains for breakfast.
-In addition, it is gluten-free, so, it can be safely consumed by people suffering from celiac disease.
+In addition, buckwheat is gluten-free, so, it can be safely consumed by people suffering from celiac disease.

 It’s good to eat every two days, along with your favorite cereals: wheat, rye, oats or rice.
 The indicated consumption on a week is of about 300 grams of buckwheat.